 *Thank you for your interest in the UMBC Women's Soccer Program.
 In order for us to keep up with your schedule of events, please fill out the following questionnaire!*

-Leslie Wray continues her revitalization of the UMBC women’s soccer program after guiding the Retrievers to a pair of America East Tournament appearances over the last two seasons.
-Wray looks to continue the program’s recent success in her fourth year at the helm, but will have to do so following the departure of a very influential 2015 senior class.
+Leslie Wray continues her revitalization of the UMBC women’s soccer program after guiding the Retrievers to a pair of America East Tournament appearances in back-to-back-to-back seasons.
+Wray looks to continue the program’s recent success in her fifth year at the helm, but will have to do so following the departure of a very influential 2015 senior class.

 Wray was named the eighth head coach in the program’s history in January of 2012 and helped the Retrievers’ program celebrate its 25th season in her first year at the controls, completing the campaign with a program record five ties and leading UMBC to its first win in over a season.

 In just her second season with the program, Wray guided the Retrievers to a Cinderella run.
 With a combined 14 wins in its prior six seasons, UMBC registered the third-biggest turnaround in Division I women’s soccer in 2013 and the largest turnaround in America East history.
 Two years removed from a winless 2011 season, Wray helped the Retrievers to post a program-record 13 wins, a share of its first-ever regular-season title, a league crown and an NCAA Tournament appearance.
 UMBC put up a fight, battling College Cup semifinalist Virginia Tech in the opening round of the NCAA Tournament and finished the season ranked in the top-10 of the National Soccer Coaches Association of America (NSCAA) Northeast Region Poll.